 Position Two: The Second

 Pepsi is a strong Second.
-They are also everywhere, and are really thought of as the only alternative to Coke.
+They are also everywhere and are really thought of as the only alternative to Coke.
 So how do they grow?
-Taking share away from Coke is expensive and difficult, but entering China one year after coke is much easier and cheaper.
+Taking shares away from Coke is expensive and challenging, but entering China one year after Coke is much easier and cheaper.
 They draft off of Coke’s category growth.

 Position three: The Alternative

-In some areas of the country RC Cola is the Alternative.
-But they are not everywhere, and they do not have the marketing firepower the big two have.
+In some areas of the country, RC Cola is the Alternative.
+But they are not everywhere and do not have the marketing firepower the big two have.
 So how do they grow?
 Area by area.
-They target specific channels where they can be seen as local or unique and grow ?door to door?.
+They target specific channels where they can be seen as local or unique and grow door to door.

 Position Four: The Boutique

-Jones soda is a quintessential Boutique.
-They sell cola, but Jones is less about the cola, and more about the cola experience.
+Jones Soda is a quintessential Boutique.
+They sell cola, but Jones is less about the cola and more about the experience.
 The cola only comes in glass bottles with pure cane sugar, custom artwork on the label, and a high price tag.
-This is obviously not mainstream competition to the majors.
-Yet they are profitable, and have a loyal following.
+This is not a mainstream competition to the majors.
+Yet they are profitable and have a loyal following.
 Why?
 Because they obsessively deliver to a particular subgroup of cola consumers.

 Position five: The New Category Leader (NCL)

-So if you want to disrupt a category, how do you do it?
-Personally, I would ask the market geniuses behind Red Bull.
-They built an entire empire telling everybody that they were ?not cola, but energy?.
-Of course Red Bull couldn’t compete with Coke when they started out.
+So, if you want to disrupt a category, how do you do it?
+I would ask the market geniuses behind Red Bull.
+They built an entire empire telling everybody they were not cola, but energy.
+Of course, Red Bull couldn’t compete with Coke when they started.
 But they could tell people their category, Energy, was better.
 And isn’t that competing with Cola anyway?
 They used their new category to get on the store shelves that coke was already winning.
 And they did it without ever competing with Coke or Pepsi head to head.